 Create a confirmation campaign

-“Dotdigital: Thank you for joining our community.
+Example confirmation text: "Dotdigital: Thank you for joining our community.
 Visit our website to learn more.
 Reply HELP for help or STOP to opt out."

 3. Set up the double opt-in keyword

-Name the auto-responder "Double Opt-In"
+Name the auto-responder "Double Opt-In".

-Add the trigger word YES
+Add the trigger word YES.

 For Response frequency, select Keep responding with the relevant campaign.

-Set the auto-responder to active before using.
+Activate the auto-responder before use.

 4. Create an opt-in program

-Learn how to build a program in Program builder.
+Learn more in Program builder.

 After the start node, add a decision node to check if the mobile number field is not empty.